ibexa/documentation-developer/docs/content_management/url_management/url_management.md

 - you change URL alias configuration and want to regenerate old aliases
 - you encounter database corruption
-- you have content that does not have a URL alias
+- you have content that doesn't have a URL alias

 !!! caution

-    Before you apply the command, back up your database and make sure it is not modified while the command is running.
+    Before you apply the command, back up your database and make sure it's not modified while the command is running.

 Execute the following command to regenerate aliases: